 Read our full Splatoon 2 review

 The biggest video game in the world can be played in your living room or while you’re sitting on the toilet.
 Fortnite: Battle Royale took the basic formula established in titles like The Culling and PlayerUnknown’s Battlegrounds and mixed in a structure-building element that lets you turn any location into a defendable fortress.
-Its goofy art style and continuous updates have changed the game drastically over time, and cross-play is supported across all systems.
-This means a Switch player can enjoy the game with his friends on Xbox, PS4, or even their mobile phone, so no one has to ever play by themselves again.
+Its goofy art style and continuous updates have changed the game drastically over time, and as a cross-play game, it is supported across all systems.
+This means a Switch player can enjoy the battle royale game with his friends on Xbox, PS4, or even their mobile phone, so no one has to ever play by themselves again.
+As one of the best free games on Switch, it also comes at no cost to you.

 Read our full Fortnite review